testsigma

 Scope of Component Testing

-The scope of component testing is vast and encompasses various points that must be considered for effective testing.
+The scope of testing is vast and encompasses various points that must be considered for effective testing.

 • It is useful for detecting defects or issues with specific components before they are integrated into the larger system.